QED1224/Toontown-Resources/README.md

 `atkAcc` represents the likelihood of an attack performing to its highest degree.
 This is used in two ways:

-1. For Lure SOS cards, it is used when calculating the odds that cogs will "wake up" early each round.
+1. For Lure, it is used when calculating the odds that cogs will "wake up" early each round.
 2. It is used when calculating the value of `atkHit`, which is a boolean (true or false) value that represents whether or not an attack hit.

 ### Special Cases <a name="toon-atk-acc-1"></a>